c752334430/c752334430.github.io/_pages/about.md

   - /about.html
 ---

-Tianyi Chen is a phd student from Boston University advised by Babis Tsourakakis.
-He got his Master degree in computer science from Boston University in Jan 2019.
-Prior to that, he earned his bachelor in Software Engineering from Xi’an Jiaotong University, China.
-His researches mainly focus on dense subgraph mining, graph motifs, and opinion dynamics, and have real applications in anomaly and community detection.
+Tianyi Chen is a PhD student from Boston University advised by [Charalampos Tsourakakis](https://tsourakakis.com/).
+He received a Master degree in computer science from Boston University in Jan 2019.
+Prior to that, he earned his bachelor degree in Software Engineering from Xi’an Jiaotong University, China.
+His research is under the graph mining area, with topics including dense subgraph discovery, graph motifs, opinion dynamics, and graph anomaly detection.

 News
 ======